oussamaelmouekken/school-1337/README.md

 # school-1337 — Basic Simple Projects

+You can see all subject files and exercise sheets in the `all_subjects/`.

 These are my first 6 basic 1337/42 C projects.
 Each project is self-contained and includes a Makefile.
 To build a project, run `make` inside its folder.

 Number of projects: 6